The Black-Footed Ferret

 In the wild, she takes over a vacated prairie dog burrow, which may wander 30 to 40 feet in length and 10 to 15 feet in depth.
 It may comprise several entrances and chambers with interconnecting tunnels.
 After a gestation period of about six weeks, she delivers a litter of three to five blind, helpless and squeaking “kits,” which grow swiftly under their mother’s care.

 Within six or seven weeks, a kit ventures from its burrow for the first time, typically making its debut early in the morning.
 Under its mother’s tutelage, it learns the art of the hunt.
 It plays with siblings, stalking, chasing and “attacking,” perfecting skills it will need as an adult.
 It learns to bark and hiss if it is alarmed.
-It will learn the “ferret dance,” which it will perform with its mouth wide open, “hopping, leaping and bucking with total reckless abandon,” said the ferret recover program site.
+It will learn the “ferret dance,” which it will perform with its mouth wide open, “hopping, leaping and bucking with total reckless abandon,” said the ferret recovery program site.

 Click on the picture to see a short video on the weasel part of Mustelidae family.